nervosnetwork/docs/CONTRIBUTING.md

-# No Rules!
+No Rules.

-# Just Do It!
+Just Do It.

-# You want something you put up an issue!
+You want something, you just put up an issue.

-# You have something you put up a pr!
+You have something, you put up a pr.

-# That's It!
+That's It.

-# Now Go Do It!
+Just Do It.